Kentucky Probate

 Beneficiaries predeceasing the benefactor

 If someone has been named in the will as the recipient of a bequeathment, and they predecease the benefactor, then that bequeathment will be subject to a court decision.
-It is important to always make sure that a will is kept up to date, particularly in the event that an intended beneficiary passes away.
+It is essential always to ensure that a will is kept up to date, mainly if an intended beneficiary passes away.

 Non-titled items

-Belongings that do not have paperwork associated with them – ornaments, jewelry, appliances, collections, etc. – could be allocated by the courts, unless specific mention of them was made in estate planning.
-This can be of particular import when it comes to the more sentimental items – if there is a wristwatch handed down through a family for generations, for example, then it needs to have been clearly stated who should receive it next.
+Belongings that do not have paperwork associated with them – ornaments, jewelry, appliances, collections, etc. – could be allocated by the courts unless specific mention of them was made in estate planning.
+This can be of particular importance to the more sentimental items.
+If a wristwatch is handed down through a family for generations, it needs to state who should receive it next clearly.

 Shared property

-In cases where a property is co-owned with a partner, the will needs to make sure that each share in the investment is properly allocated, or the probate court will step in and decide.
-Shares can be assigned to a beneficiary through a will, through a trust, or through ‘survivor’s rights’ – where it will automatically pass to a survivor without the need for probate.
+In cases where a property is co-owned with a partner, the will needs to make sure that each share in the investment is allocated correctly, or the probate court will step in and decide.
+Shares can be assigned to a beneficiary through a will, trust, or ‘survivor’s rights,’ which will automatically pass to a survivor without probate.

 How Long Does Probate Take?

-If the estate or the group of potential beneficiaries is small, then the probate process can take less than a year – particularly if there are no complications and no one contests anything.
-In other cases, the probate can take several years – all the while, the legacy is being diminished (by the costs associated with the probate, by ongoing taxes, and other factors) and the deceased’s loved ones are not able to fully move on.
-This is the key reason for making and maintaining a clear, unambiguous, and all-encompassing will – to spare those people that are most cherished the stress and costs of a long and drawn-out disbursement process.
+Suppose the estate or the group of potential beneficiaries is small.
+In that case, the probate process can take less than a year – mainly if there are no complications and no one contests anything.
+In other cases, the probate can take several years – all the while, the legacy is being diminished (by the costs associated with the probate, ongoing taxes, and other factors), and the deceased’s loved ones are unable to move on entirely.
+This is the crucial reason for making and maintaining a clear, unambiguous, and all-encompassing will – to spare those most cherished the stress and costs of a long, drawn-out disbursement process.

 Next Steps

-For further information about probate, to discuss using our services to handle the probate process for you, or if you need help making a will then get in touch with one of our expert probate attorneys today.
+For further information about probate, to discuss using our services to handle the probate process for you, get in touch with one of our expert probate attorneys today.
 There is absolutely no obligation.